CyVerse-learning-materials/cyverse-data-and-software-management-workshop/index.rst

 Practical Data and Software Skills for Reproducible Research
 ------------------------------------------------------------------------------------------------

+**Two introductory workshops on the skills and technologies you need for publishable and reproducible data-driven science**

 Working with “Big data” is challenging for most researchers.
 These workshops introduce free open-source approaches that reduce these challenges and deliver research that is more impactful, open, and reproducible.
-Technologies covered feature solutions developed by publicly funded cyberinfrastructure developed in the US (CyVerse - www.cyverse.org) and Europe (CyVerse UK, ELIXIR, and others).
-Most content will be platform agnostic, giving attendees with skills they can apply no matter what computing platforms they use.
+Technologies covered feature solutions developed by publicly funded cyberinfrastructure developed in the US (CyVerse - www.cyverse.org) and Europe (CyVerse UK, ELIXIR, EOSC, and others).
+Most content will be platform agnostic, equipping attendees with skills they can apply no matter what computing platforms they use.

 ----